 Sherlock let out a bit of a quiet laugh.
 Whether he was amused or simply being condescending, even he did not know.
-He wasn't quite sure there was a difference between the two either.
+If he was being honest with himself, Sherlock had neither ever really understood or cared for the difference between the two to start with.

 "There is one thing I don't quite understand—why bring me here?
-You spilled parts of that potions around the staircase.
+You spilled parts of those potions around the staircase.
 It doesn't take somebody like me to figure out where you are."

 This time, it was the man who laughed.

 "We both know that's not quite true.
 Wizards are so used to using magic to solve their problems that they don't "— the man tapped the left side of his head jokingly—"even consider using their brains.
 They don't have an ounce of logic, you know.
 That's why Muggle-borns are so important.
 Their brains are like a blind man's ears—trained to excel, because there's no other choice.
 Don't you think so?"

 "Spare me the lecture.
 Fine, let's say that nobody but me would follow you here."
 Sherlock threw his hands up in the air to concede the hypothetical scenario, not caring the slightest that he had to stop aiming his wand at the man to do so.
 "That still doesn't explain why you would bring the only person that can catch you right to where you were hiding.
 You can't possibly expect that killing me would be easy."

 "Of course I don't."
 The man seemed almost surprised.
 "But Mr. Holmes, before we go on, I really do think I need to introduce myself.
 It would be rude to keep talking without letting you know who I really am."

 "Oh, please, don't bother."
 This time it was Sherlock who sounded surprised.
 "I recognize your voice, James."